 © lhoon - flickr

 Philadelphia's connection to the birth of the nation is something described in just about every history book in the country.
 From its early Swedish roots in the 1600s to its importance to the Industrial Revolution a few centuries later, the city has always had a strong sense of business and commerce.
 William Tod Helmuth once said that Philadelphia "kindled the fires of Wisdom and Knowledge".
 Unfortunately, only 71 percent of high school students in Philadelphia graduate from high school and many students head into a life of crime.
 Philadelphia has a violent crime rate that's over 300 percent higher than the state's average.
 In addition, workers don't make as much in Philadelphia as they do in other states so making enough money to survive is difficult.
-Learn more about Philadelphia, PA.
+Vievw a more detailed report with demographic information about Philadelphia, PA.

 - 7. Cleveland, OHScore: 68/100